 Don't take these interactions lightly.
 Some can cause potentially dangerous health problems.
-If you take prescription medication, ask with your doctor or pharmacist whether your medication interacts with grapefruit or other citrus products.
+If you take prescription medication, ask your doctor or pharmacist whether your medication interacts with grapefruit or other citrus products.

 You may need to eliminate grapefruit products from your diet.
 Simply taking your medication and grapefruit product at different times doesn't stop the interaction.
-Alternately, you can ask your doctor if there's a comparable medication you can take that doesn't interact with grapefruit.
+Alternatively, you can ask your doctor if there's a comparable medication you can take that doesn't interact with grapefruit.

 Problems arise because chemicals in the fruit can interfere with the enzymes that break down (metabolize) the medication in your digestive system.
 As a result, the medication may stay in your body for too short or too long a time.
 A medication that's broken down too quickly won't have time to work.
 On the other hand, a medication that stays in the body too long may build up to potentially dangerous levels.

 The list of medications that can interact with grapefruit includes commonly prescribed medications that:

 - Treat heart problems

 - Treat erectile dysfunction